 Will Red Dead Redemption 2 come to PC?
 At the moment, Rockstar hasn’t announced any plans to bring Red Dead Redemption 2 to PC.
 That being said, Grand Theft Auto V and L.A.
 Noire were both initially billed as console exclusives, and both came out on PC—albeit at a later date.
 It’s far from impossible that RDR 2 will take the same approach, and Wedbush Securities analyst Michael Pachter thinks it will happen.
 Fans have even started a petition to make it happen.

 Will Red Dead Redemption 2 come to the Nintendo Switch?
-Nintendo’s next console is now on sale, and there’s still been no word on whether Red Dead Redemption 2 will come to the system.
-Even though Rockstar is bringing another of its games, L.A.
+Nintendo’s next console is now a huge hit, but there’s still been no word on whether Red Dead Redemption 2 will come to the system.
+Even though Rockstar brought another of its games, L.A.
 Noire, to the Switch, Red Dead Redemption 2 may be too far along for a port at this point.
 The game might also simply be too ambitious for the hardware.
 At least one analyst predicts Red Dead Redemption 2 will be skipping the Switch.